 A common question that arises for divorced couples is whether the supported spouse's remarriage will bring an end to alimony payments.
-If the supported spouse decides not to get married, but lives with a new partner and shares income and expenses like a married couple, will that spouse still be entitled to collect spousal support?
+Similarly, if the supported spouse decides not to get married, but lives with a partner and shares income and expenses like a married couple, will that spouse be entitled to collect ongoing spousal support payments?

 If the marital settlement agreement and divorce order are silent on this subject, the parties will have to rely on California law to answer these questions.

-If the supported spouse's remarriage is annulled (because the remarriage was void due to the new spouse's bigamy, coercion, insanity, and so on), the court can decide whether alimony should begin again, based on what is fair to both spouses.
+If the court later annuls the supported spouse's remarriage (because the remarriage was void due to the new spouse's bigamy, coercion, or insanity), the court can decide whether alimony should begin again, based on what is fair to both spouses.

-When a supported spouse gets remarried, alimony ends.
-However, if a supported spouse is simply living with someone else, or has an increase in income, the paying spouse needs a court order to lower or end alimony payments.
+When a supported spouse gets remarried, alimony typically ends.
+However, if a supported spouse is simply living with someone else or has an increase in income, the paying spouse needs to file a motion to modify support and ask a court order to lower or end alimony payments.

-If you are paying alimony and your ex-spouse is living with someone else or has increased income, you should ask your ex-spouse to agree to lower or end alimony by agreement.
-You can sign an agreement and file it with your divorce court to modify or terminate alimony.
+If you're paying alimony and your ex-spouse is living with someone else or has increased income, you should ask your ex-spouse to agree to lower or end alimony.
+You can sign a formal agreement and file it with your divorce court to modify or terminate alimony.

-Under California law, there is a rebuttable presumption that alimony can be lowered, and possibly ended, when the supported spouse is cohabiting with a person of the opposite sex.
-The rebuttable presumption means that the court will presume alimony should be reduced or terminated unless the supported spouse can prove a continuing need for alimony payments after he or she begins living with someone of the opposite sex.
+Under California law, there is a rebuttable presumption that alimony can be reduced, and possibly terminated when the supported spouse is cohabiting with someone else.
+(Cal.
+Fam.
+Code § 4323.)
+The rebuttable presumption means that the court will presume that a reduction or termination of alimony is appropriate unless the supported spouse can prove a continuing need for alimony payments despite living with someone else.

-If the supported spouse will not agree to lower or end alimony, the paying spouse can file a motion asking the court to order the change.
-The court won't consider the income of the person with whom the supported spouse is living when deciding whether to lower or end alimony, only the supported spouse's new financial circumstances.
+As with remarriage, you and your spouse can agree in your divorce settlement agreement to continue spousal support if the supported spouse remarries.
+If you don't have a written agreement, and the supported spouse will not agree to lower or end alimony, you can file a motion asking the court to modify support.
+The court won't directly consider the income of the person with whom the supported spouse is living when deciding whether to lower or end alimony, only the supported spouse's new financial circumstances.

-Cohabitation is more than a roommate relationship; it usually requires a personal romantic relationship.
-However, if the supported spouse is living in a roommate situation, the court may still decide that his or her need for support has decreased, and may still modify alimony.
+Cohabitation is more than a roommate relationship—it usually requires a personal, romantic relationship.
+However, if the supported spouse is living in a roommate situation, the court may still find the need for support has decreased and may modify alimony.

-If you have additional questions, consult with a California family law attorney.
+If you have additional questions about spousal support and remarriage, consult with a California family law attorney.